numpy/numpy/doc/source/reference/arrays.indexing.rst

 *e.g.* ``x[['field-name1','field-name2']]``.
 Currently this returns a new array containing a copy of the values in the fields specified in the list.
 As of NumPy 1.7, returning a copy is being deprecated in favor of returning a view.
-A copy will continue to be returned for now, but a DeprecationWarning will be issued when writing to the copy.
+A copy will continue to be returned for now, but a FutureWarning will be issued when writing to the copy.
 If you depend on the current behavior, then we suggest copying the returned array explicitly, i.e. use x[['field-name1','field-name2']].copy().
 This will work with both past and